-Value investing is a strategy in which investors buy stocks that is trading at a price lower than the estimated intrinsic value.
+Value investing is a investment strategy in which investors buy stocks that is trading at a price lower than the estimated intrinsic value.
 This means investors will look for stocks which are trading below their true worth.
 Investors following this principle are known as value investors.

 As per this principle, investing in stock is based on finding what it is worth (intrinsic value) and what is the margin of safety in investing.